“How does it feel to be a guinea pig?”

 Up all night in a park were we.

 On a sidewalk inside New York City,

 We stumbled about, as if in a daze.

 We had a hard time comprehending it,

-Even though it was clear for us to see:
+Although it was quite clear to see:

-But that is exactly what came to be.
+But that’s exactly what came to be.

-As each one must carry a heavy load,
+As each must carry a heavy load,